yuxizzz/menu/README.md

 Recipe Organizer

+a description of the problem domain your team is tentatively wanting to focus on in the project. (e.g., trivia, finance, real estate, etc…) a brief, high-level description of what kind of application your team is thinking of developing. store recipes (ingredients, instructions, etc.)

-store recipes (ingredients, instructions, etc.) organize recipes in some meaningful way user customization use of an API relevant to the domain
+organize recipes in some meaningful way user customization use of an API relevant to the domain

-Our group will focus on Recipe Organizer.
+The problem domain that our project will focus on Recipe Organizer.